top of page

 It is because of Him that we can be fearless in matters of faith—for He has secured our peace with God.
 He has given us a hope we can trust.
 And He empowers us to do those fearful things for Him.
 As He did for Mary.

 Though troubled at the meaning of this heavenly message, Mary submitted willingly—ever the humble servant.
-But she endured many grievous troubles—because the Lord was with her.
-His grace favored her with strength—strength to trust.
+She endured many grievous troubles—but the Lord was with her.
+His grace favored her with strength.
+Strength to trust.

 You might be troubled by the news you hear.
-But you can give over your troubles and fears to God—and rest in His peace.
-With the mere whisper of His name, Immanuel, remember, He is with you.
+But you can give over your troubles and fears to God—and rest in the peace you have in Jesus.
+For with the mere whisper of His name, Immanuel, peace comes in remembering He is with you.

 Resource: Hebrew-Greek ESV Key Word Study Bible